-staff thought that residents were alarmed by staff wearing PPE (although fewer SCWs reported this than JCWs or 'other' professional groups [40%, 55% and 57%, respectively]; Figure 1).
-One example of this alarm was described by an interviewee who reported that his PPE was torn off him by a resident with dementia, increasing his anxiety about exposure to infection: 'I have had my masks ripped off my visor taken off [...], apron, everything, shredded.
-People are angry, and it just spreads the infection at that point' (JCW, i01).
+Interviewees found communicating with residents whilst wearing masks difficult, particularly for residents with hearing difficulties and those living with dementia, where verbal communication is aided by facial expressions that can provide additional reassurance and contribute to a sense of safety for residents.
+Survey responses indicated that many staff thought that residents were alarmed by staff wearing PPE (although fewer SCWs reported this than JCWs or 'other' professional groups; 40%, 55% and 57% respectively; Figure 1).
+One example of this alarm was described by an interviewee who reported that his PPE was torn off him by a resident with dementia, increasing both his anxiety about exposure to infection:

+"I have had my masks ripped off my visor taken off [...], apron, everything, shredded.
+People are angry, and it just spreads the infection at that point."
+(JCW, iO1)

-Other interviewees described many residents who were initially disturbed by staff wearing full PPE becoming accustomed to it.
+Other interviewees described many residents who were initially disturbed by staff wearing full PPE, becoming accustomed to it.

-Adherence to ICMs was seen as important in mitigating the risk of transmission and engendering feelings of safety.
+Adherence to ICMs was seen as important in mitigating risk of transmission, engendering feelings of safety.
 Staff were unhappy about improper ICMs by colleagues or residents.
-As one JCW stated, 'A lot of people overlook hand-washing and stuff like that' (JCW, i10).
+As one JCW stated, "A lot of people overlook hand-washing and stuff like that."
+(JCW, i10)

-The time demand needed to don PPE and observe ICMs was frequently discussed.
-Another key issue mentioned in the interviews was the dilemma between the safest practice in terms of ICMs and the interviewees' caring responsibilities towards residents.
+Time demands needed to don PPE and observe ICMs was frequently discussed.
+Another key issue mentioned in the interviews was the dilemma between safest practice in terms of ICMs and the interviewees' caring responsibilities towards residents.
 Two JCWs described dilemmas between providing safe care if a resident fell with their caring responsibilities.
-They came to divergent conclusions, with one indicating that donning PPE prior to helping was best practice, whilst the other concluded the reverse:
+They came to divergent conclusions, with one indicating that donning PPE prior to helping was best practice, whilst the other concluded the reverse.

-You can't go straight up to them anymore like you used to be able to. [...]
-Having to go get the PPE and then go back, so you're effectively leaving people, which is a challenge [...] because it's not in our nature to leave people.
+"You can't go straight up to them anymore like you used to be able to....
+Having to go get the PPE and then go back, so you're effectively leaving people, which is a challenge, [...], because it's not in our nature to leave people."
 (JCW, i03)

-If you see someone falling or fallen, you can't go, 'Hold on a minute, let me get my PPE on' and then help them. [...]
-So it is literally you just have to help them.
+"If you see someone falling or fallen, you can't go, "Hold on a minute, let me get my PPE on" and then help them [...].
+So it is literally you just have to help them."
 (JCW, i08)